Rebuilding A Sportster Caliper (1973-1977)

 Article by Mark Trotta

-This article covers rebuilding the "pie-slice" caliper found on 1974 through 1977 Harley Sportsters and 1973 through 1977 Harley FX models.
+This article covers rebuilding the "pie-slice" caliper found on 1973 through 1977 Harley Sportsters and Harley FX models.
+NOTE: 1973 calipers take different parts but the procedure is the same.

 Tools and Supplies Needed